 If Q is 5% of C then tQ is what percent of tC?

-4. Fact: A low GPA does not mean low SAT scores.
+4. Fact: A low GPA does not mean that you re stuck with a low SAT scores.

-Fortunately this is especially true for many diligent students who are willing to learn good problem solving skills, improve execution speed, and improve critical reasoning skills and vocabulary.
+Fortunately, this is especially true for many diligent students who are willing to learn good problem solving skills, improve execution speed, and improve critical reasoning skills, grammar rules and vocabulary.
 Each year over the past 20+ years, I have had 7th and 8th grade students scoring 700 to 800 on the SAT math section as well as 650 to 750 or higher in English.

-Almost all high school students who are willing to learn and to practice diligently can raise their SAT scores to 600-650 in each section of the SAT, regardless of GPA.
+Almost all high school students who are willing to learn and to practice diligently can raise their SAT scores to 600-650 in each section of the SAT, regardless of their GPA.
 The fact is that many high school students spend far more time on sports and other extracurricular activities than on improving their math problem solving or critical reading skills.
-If a small fraction of that time is diverted to academics or test prep, substantial improvements are possible.
+If a small fraction of that time is diverted to academics or test prep, substantial improvements are possible for the vast majority of students.

 Consider one type of world problem that many high school students and The College Board would consider to be "difficult":